As the United States marks the 20th anniversary of 9/11, there are calls for unity.

 At 9:59 a.m., the South Tower collapsed.
 They remembered the fourth jet that crashed in a field in Shanksville, Pennsylvania, after passengers resisted hijackers at 10:03 a.m.
 At 10:28 a.m., the North Tower collapsed.

-Mourners held images of their loved ones, their grief still deep despite the passing of a generation since September 11th.
+Despite a generation having passed since the morning of September 11, 2001, mourners clutched images of their loved ones, their anguish was still deep.

 “It seems like it happened just yesterday.
-Every year that passes, it becomes more necessary to remember,” said Joanne Pocher-Dzama, whose brother was killed at the World Trade Center.
+Every year that passes makes it more necessary to remember,” said Joanne Pocher-Dzama, whose brother was killed at the World Trade Center.

-Smaller events were held across New York in commemoration of the 343 firemen who died helping others.
-Bruce Springsteen sang “I’ll See You in My Dreams,” and smaller ceremonies were held at fire stations across the city.
-Twin light beams were to be projected into the sky after dark.
+Smaller ceremonies were held across New York to memorialize the 343 firefighters who died while protecting others.
+Bruce Springsteen performed “I’ll See You in My Dreams,” and Bruce Springsteen sang “I’ll See You in My Dreams.”
+To remember the dead, enormous twin light beams resembling the Twin Towers were projected into the sky after dark.

-At the Pentagon and Shanksville, where former President George W. Bush said the togetherness America demonstrated in the aftermath of the attacks “seems remote” from today, heartfelt memorials were held.
+At the Pentagon and Shanksville, President George W. Bush, the president at the time of the attacks, said the togetherness America demonstrated in the aftermath of the attacks “seems remote” from today.

 “So much of our political discourse has devolved into a blatant appeal to rage, fear, and resentment.
-That makes us fearful for our country and our shared future,” he told mourners.
+That makes us concerned about our country and our shared future,” he added.

-Leaders from throughout the world issued expressions of support, stating that the assailants had been apprehended.
-Brief News from Washington Newsday.
+Leaders from around the world issued words of support, stating that the assailants had failed to destroy Western values.